Children of Lebanon Crisis:

 Here you will discover fast facts about the latest emergencies and what you can do to help.

-From the war in Ukraine to the earthquakes that rocked Türkiye and Syria, when images and videos of the latest natural disaster or conflict consume the news and our social feeds, it can feel overwhelming and scary.
+From the war in Gaza and Ukraine to flooding in Vietnam, when images and videos of the latest natural disaster or conflict consume the news and our social feeds, it can feel overwhelming and scary.
 But remember, it’s in the news because it’s unusual and doesn’t happen often.

 Even here in Australia, a country that can be an amazing place to live, our beautiful beaches, rivers and national parks can sometimes challenge us with droughts, bushfires and floods.
 When that happens, it can impact on our day-to-day lives, leaving us feeling helpless.